slashmili/ex_syslogger/README.md

-ExSyslog
+ExSyslogger
 ======

-ExSyslog is custom backend for `Elixir Logger` that logs to syslog by wrapping [erlang-syslog](https://github.com/Vagabond/erlang-syslog/).
+ExSyslogger is custom backend for `Elixir Logger` that logs to syslog by wrapping [erlang-syslog](https://github.com/Vagabond/erlang-syslog/).

 ## Requirements
 * Elixir ~> 1.0